jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-to-st-petersburg.md

 Here is my proposal: *take the action that maximizes the **realizable value***.

-The realizable value[^4] of a bet is the amount of money that you are guaranteed to end up winning if you play enough times.
+The realizable value[^4] of a bet is the amount of money that you will end up winning if you play enough times.
-It is an outcome whose probability gets more and more likely the more rounds you play.
+In other words, it is an outcome whose probability gets more and more likely the more times you play the bet.
 It is defined using a well-understood concept from probability theory known as [convergence in probability](https://en.wikipedia.org/wiki/Convergence_of_random_variables#Convergence_in_probability).
 Concretely, if the outcome of a bet converges in probability to some number X, then that bet is said to have a “realizable value of X”.